-Soxhlet method is used for determining the oil contents of various oilseeds.
-In this method, oil is extracted semi continuously with an organic solvent.
+Soxhlet method is used for determining the extracts or oils.
+In this method, desired sample is extracted semi continuously with an organic solvent.
 Solvent, which is heated and volatized, is condensed above the sample.
-Solvent drips on to the sample to extract the oil.
+Solvent drips on to the sample to extract.
 To carry out this experiment;

-- Pour the solvent about half volume of round-bottom flask or balloon of Glass Soxhlet with boiling chips.
-Then place on the eclectic heater. - Weigh approximately 5g precisely crushed sample and wrapped in filter paper or placed in a cartridge then put into a siphon extraction chamber or reservoir of extraction apparatus. - Place the siphon extraction reservoir on the top of the flask and pour an additional solvent i.e less than the exact amount that necessary to make flush bit. - Place this siphoning back into the open mouth of the extraction chamber after cooling sited static foot is connected to all devices. - Reverse cooling water inlet and outlet connections are made. - Drain all solvent extraction chamber after doing so is discharged from the balloon should be filled up to a maximum of $\frac{3}{4}$ reputations. - After the beginning of extraction, two siphon extractions Alameda pipetted sample is taken from the container, density or refractive index is determined. - Density or refractive index remains constant, extraction is terminated. - Extracted after maintaining this condition all the solvent contained in the reservoir allowing it to siphon into the flask and the heater is turned off. - Tared samples taken from the extraction vessel and the balloon was brought to constant weight, solvent is evaporated to separate from oil. - The difference between the most 10 mg descriptions exceed state occurs if deemed constant mass and fat percentage of the sample is calculated.
-By taking into consideration the moisture percentage of the sample, the dry sample is calculated by fat percentage.
+- Pour the 250-300 mL solvent round-bottom flask or balloon of Glass Soxhlet with boiling chips.
+Then place on the eclectic heater. - Weigh approximately 5g precisely crushed sample (note that weight for yield calculation) and wrapped in filter paper or placed in a cartridge then put into a siphon extraction chamber or reservoir of extraction apparatus. - Place the siphon extraction reservoir on the top of the flask. - Place this siphoning back into the open mouth of the extraction chamber after cooling sited static foot is connected to all devices. - Make the reverse cooling water inlet and outlet connections. - Start the extraction procedure for 3-5 siphons. - Drain all solvent extraction chamber after doing so is discharged from the balloon should be filled up to a maximum of /4 reputations. - After the beginning of extraction, two siphon extractions sample is taken from the container, density or refractive index is determined. - Density or refractive index remains constant, extraction is terminated. - Extracted after maintaining this condition all the solvent contained in the reservoir allowing it to siphon into the flask and the heater is turned off. - Evaporation is carried out in a rotary evaporator to evaporate the solvent remaining in the round-bottom flask or balloon of Glass Soxhlet. - After the extraction and evaporation process take the filter paper from the cartridge and dried it in the oven for overnight at 40-60 °C. - Weight the dried sample for calculating how much solvent is evaporated to separate from extract.